-When you’re involved in an accident that causes bodily harm, you may not only have medical bills and property to replace, but you may also have lost wages.
-If you’re unable to work for any length of time due to injuries sustained in an accident that wasn’t your fault, you might be able to file a personal injury claim to recover your lost wages.
+When you’re involved in an accident that causes bodily harm, you may not only have medical bills and property to replace but also lost wages.
+If you cannot work for any length of time due to injuries sustained in an accident that wasn’t your fault, you might be able to file a personal injury claim to recover your lost wages.

 The at-fault party would be responsible for paying for your lost income, along with medical bills and possible pain and suffering.
 The team at De Castroverde wants to inform you about how lost income is valued in a personal injury claim, to help you decide whether or not you have a claim.